The year 2018

 Steady development in the service markets

-For the twelve months ending in September, global orders for natural gas and liquid fuel power plants of up to 500 MW amounted to 25.2 GW (24.8 GW at the end of June).
-Wärtsilä's market share was 15% (14).
+For the twelve months period ending in September, Wärtsilä’s market share in the <500 MW market segment decreased to 13% (17).
+Global orders for natural gas and liquid fuel power plants remained stable at 20.8 GW (20.7).
 Global orders include all gas turbine and Wärtsilä orders with prime movers over 5 MW in size.
+The data is gathered from the McCoy Power Report.

-In terms of compensated gross tonnage, China and South Korea remain the largest shipbuilding nations with 40% and 27% of all confirmed contracts respectively.
-Japan and Italy accounted for 8% and 5% of the global total respectively.
+In terms of compensated gross tonnage, South Korea and China remained the largest shipbuilding nations with 43% and 32% of all confirmed contracts respectively.
+Japan and Italy accounted for 13% and 3% of the global total.

 Order intake in joint ventures

-Order intake in the Wärtsilä Hyundai Engine Company Ltd joint venture in South Korea, and in the Wärtsilä Qiyao Diesel Company Ltd and CSSC Wärtsilä Engine Company Ltd. joint ventures in China totalled EUR 70 million (62) during the financial period January-December 2017.
+Order intake in the Wärtsilä Hyundai Engine Company Ltd joint venture company in South Korea, and in the Wärtsilä Qiyao Diesel Company Ltd, CSSC Wärtsilä Engine Company Ltd. and CSSC Wärtsilä Electrical & Automation Company Ltd. joint venture companies in China totalled EUR 156 million (70).
 The results of these companies are reported as a share of the result of associates and joint ventures.

-The total order book at the end of the financial period amounted to EUR 5,064 million (4,696), an increase of 8%.
-The Services order book totalled EUR 1,171 million (999), which is 17% higher than at the same time last year thanks to the increased demand for long-term service agreements.
-The Energy Solutions order book increased by 11%, totalling EUR 1,871 million (1,680), while the Marine Solutions order book was stable at EUR 2,023 million (2,017).
+The total order book at the end of the financial period amounted to EUR 6,166 million (5,100), an increase of 21%.
+The Services order book totalled EUR 1,878 million (1,220), which is 54% higher than at the same time last year thanks to the increased demand for exhaust gas cleaning retrofit projects and continued interest in long-term service agreements.
+For service agreements, only the expected net sales for the next 24 months are included in the Services order book.
+The Energy Solutions order book was stable at EUR 1,871 million (1,871), while the Marine Solutions order book increased by 20% to EUR 2,417 million (2,009).

-Of Wärtsilä’s net sales for January-December 2017, approximately 69% was EUR denominated, 18% USD denominated, with the remainder being split between several currencies.
+Of Wärtsilä’s net sales, approximately 67% was EUR denominated, 21% USD denominated, with the remainder being split between several currencies.

 Operating result and profitability